-Custom navigation allows you to turn off the platform wide primary nav and add your own offline event level navigation.
+You can find the custom navigation under Advanced Options.
+This allows you to turn off the platform-wide primary nav and add your own offline event-level navigation.
 This means you can essentially create microsites within your platform.
 Go nuts!
-But please be kind to the user experience?
+But please be kind to the user experience.

 Custom Dollar Handles

-Add your own offline event level personal donation amounts.
+Also under Advanced Options, you'll find Custom Dollar Handles, where you can add your own offline event-level personal donation amounts.
 This will override the Platform Level dollar handles.

 Cloning an event

 When you’ve got an event up and running and are happy with the style, rather than having to set it up all over again for your next offline event, you can simply clone the event.
 Head back to General Setup tab when editing your Event, and from the little More Options in the top right, choose the Clone Event option.
 This will take a copy of the event excluding any donations and members associated to that event.

 Here’s how an offline event will appear to someone who has completed the signup.